koileee/koileee.github.io/_pages/about.md

 Hey, I'm Lisa!

-I spent my formative years in the bustling city of Shanghai where I discovered my interest for problem-solving when I was selected into the olympiad math class at a local middle school.
+I spent my formative years in the bustling city of Shanghai where I discovered my interest for problem-solving when I joined the olympiad math class at a local middle school.

-Later, I had the opportunity to embark on a new adventure by moving to Vancouver for secondary school, and then University of Waterloo to pursue my interest in Data Science.
+Later, I had the opportunity to embark on a new adventure by attending University of Waterloo to pursue my interest in Data Science and finished 5 co-ops working in different industries.

-I'm currently working as a Software Engineer at Amazon in New York City, while finishing my Masters in Computer Science at Georgia Tech part time.
+I'm currently working as a Software Engineer at Amazon in New York City, while completing my Masters in Computer Science at Georgia Tech part time.

+During spare time, I like to boulder, play Go and watch anime.

-This website serves as a platform to share my journey and insights with the community.
+This website serves as a platform to share my journey and insights in the technology community.
 Whether it's discussing emerging technologies, exploring data-driven solutions, or simply exchanging ideas, I am excited to connect with like-minded individuals and contribute to the ever-evolving landscape of technology.